Edward J. Hannan

-Edward James Hannan FAA FASSA (29 January 1921 – 7 January 1994) was an Australian statistician who is the co-discoverer of the Hannan–Quinn information criterion.
+Edward James Hannan (29 January 1921 – 7 January 1994) was an Australian statistician who was the co-discoverer of the Hannan–Quinn information criterion.
 He studied at the University of Melbourne and completed a PhD at the Australian National University under the supervision of Patrick A. P. Moran.

 For the majority of his working life he was attached the Australian National University.
 He was Professor of Statistics in the Institute of Advanced Studies 1971-1986, Professor of Statistics in the School of General Studies 1959-1971, and Fellow in Statistics 1954-1958.